gravcmspro/gravcmspro_dictionaries/dictionaries.en.md

   ```
   [/raw]

-  To create a dictionary entry item simple add a **m-dictionary-item** shortcode as follows:
+  To create a dictionary entry item simply add a **m-dictionary-item** shortcode as follows:

   [raw]
   ```